ec-europa/ecl-twig/README.md

 For information on how to use the ECL library please refer to the information available in the [ECL docs](https://github.com/ec-europa/europa-component-library/blob/v2-dev/docs/README.md)

-The twig implementation of the ECL components is meanly meant to serve [Drupal 8](http://drupal.org) applications, therefore the version of twig in use is "1.x".
+The twig implementation of the ECL components is mainly meant to serve [Drupal 8](http://drupal.org) applications, therefore the version of twig in use is "1.x".

 ## EC/EU